Why Family Patterns Repeat Across Generations

 • relationship patterns

-Family patterns do not usually repeat because people consciously choose them.
+Family patterns rarely repeat because people consciously choose them.

 More often they continue through: